nubenetes/awesome-kubernetes/docs/linux.md

 - [**watchman command**: A File and Directory Watching Tool for Changes](https://www.tecmint.com/watchman-monitor-file-changes-in-linux/)
 - [**ip command**: How to use IP Command in Linux with Examples](https://linoxide.com/linux-command/use-ip-command-linux/)
 - [**curl command**: Understanding the Hidden Powers of curl](https://nordicapis.com/understanding-the-hidden-powers-of-curl/)

+### Systemd
+- [Start using systemd as a troubleshooting tool](https://opensource.com/article/20/5/systemd-troubleshooting-tool) While systemd is not really a troubleshooting tool, the information in its output points the way toward solving problems.

 ### Blogs
 - [climagic.org](http://www.climagic.org)